UltraRepo/UltraKG/Readme.md

 UltraKG includes **GraphRAG and OmniRAG** pipelines.
 Content ingestion and embedding is provided via [Flowise](https://github.com/FlowiseAI/Flowise), and is built on open standards including **OWL2**, **RDF**, **SPARQL**, **PostgreSQL**, and **PGVector**.
 It runs on **any cloud** or **on-prem infrastructure** using Docker.

-UltraKG is built on standards like RDF, OWL2, SPARQL, PostgreSQL, and PGVector, and runs on **any cloud** or **on-prem infrastructure** using Docker.

 ---

 ## 🚀 Features